agiilz/salesforce-ag-log-viewer/README.md

 # Salesforce AG Log Viewer for VS Code

 A Visual Studio Code extension for viewing and managing Salesforce debug logs with advanced features like auto-refresh, filtering, and improved readability.
+Inspired by the log feature in [@Vlocode](https://github.com/Codeneos/vlocode)

 ## Features